Sense-stirring holidays in India

 Think of India, and it’s likely you’re picturing coconut groves, spice-laden markets, and the sun setting over the mysterious Taj Mahal.
 And you wouldn’t be mistaken.
 This huge country – the world’s second most-populated after China – packs in as many sights as it does people.

 This is a giant of a country, and from the cool climes of the Himalayas to the sultry beaches of the south, India’s landscapes are diverse and exhilarating.
 There’s a myriad of ways to explore, too.
 Catch the changing landscape on a traditional railway journey, explore chaotic cities like Delhi and Mumbai on foot, or venture into one of India’s many national parks to search for Bengal tigers from a trundling 4x4.
+We offer both group and independent tours, so you can choose the type of holiday that suits you best.

 The exotic spice and colour of Indian cuisine is a real joy to discover too, whether it's the diverse regional fare, vegetarian delights or seriously sweet treats.
 Travelling in India is always an adventure – just when you think you’ve got it all figured out, up pops another anomaly.
 But it’s this very unpredictability that makes the many holiday destinations in India so inspiring – no one ever forgets their time here.